C&E Section at Past Annual ESA Meetings

 The 2018 ESA annual meeting (#ESA2018) in New Orleans provided a significant opportunity to plan scicomm-related sessions that took into account ethics, inclusivity, community and ecosystem resilience, the science of scicomm, and many more themes of critical importance to our Section, ESA, and society more broadly.
 The C&E Section was involved with 10+ sessions, out of a host of sessions focused on C&E, career success, and sessions specifically related to diversity, equity, and inclusion, and career success.
 In preparation for ESA 2018, we coordinated with several other sections to ensure a wide range of scicomm and engagement sessions are on the program, while also avoiding time and topic conflicts.
 Folks shared session ideas in this ESA-wide coordinating doc, which informed many of the sessions that were ultimately developed and approved.
 Click here for complete details about #ESA2018 activities in which the C&E Section was involved.

-Experienced communicators will work with you to consider how you represent yourself (Branding is not a dirty word), and how to enhance your presentation skills (improv!). #SketchYourScience is back, and we’ll be doing “Ask a Pro” meet-ups at our booth.
-We’re also collaborating with Springer Nature Storytellers and The Story Collider on an evening mixer event!
+The 7 sessions run by the C&E Section in 2017 were the most we’d ever hosted.
+They were part of a rising wave of scicomm/engagement sessions which continues apace.
+In our 2017 sessions, experienced communicators work with attendees to consider how they represented themselves (Branding is not a dirty word) and how to enhance their presentation skills (improv!). #SketchYourScience was back, and we did “Ask a Pro” meet-ups at our booth.
+We also collaborated with Springer Nature Storytellers and The Story Collider on a sold-out evening mixer event!
 Click here for complete details.

-Experienced communicators will will work with you one-on-one in our portfolio/project review workshop, and then get you jazzed up during our IGNITE session!
+Experienced communicators worked with attendees one-on-one in our portfolio/project review workshop, and then got folks jazzed up during our IGNITE session!
 Click here for complete details.